How to attach a horizontal tube to a shipping container

 - Make sure that your shipping container's corner casting is clean and free of internal debris, and fix the Domino Clamp to it following our detailed instructions.

-- Now, using a Base railing flange, and the two 35mm M12 screws provided, fix the tube clamp onto the Domino on the side of your shipping container.
+- Now, using a horizontal (perpendicular) tube clamp, and the two 35mm M12 screws provided, fix the tube clamp onto the Domino on the side of your shipping container.

 - Next, put the appropriate sized steel or aluminium tube into the tube clamps and tighten up the grub screws on the base flange clamp using an 8mm hex key.